-The analyses and recommendations submitted in this report are based upon the data obtained from six borings drilled at the site.
+The analyses and recommendations submitted in this report are based upon the data obtained from five test pits excavated at the site.
 This report may not reflect the exact variations of the soil conditions across the site.
-Based on the noted topography within the site, cut and fill are anticipated.
-The pavement recommendations presented in the report should be reviewed and confirmed based on the proposed cut and fill and observation at the time of construction.

 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of the geotechnical engineer.